wiseqx/R/Algorithms and Machine Learning/Self-Taught Learning/README.md

 This file is going to implement self-taught learning for Neural Network using the Autoencoder.

-I. Load Task3C_labeled.csv, Task3C_unlabeled.csv and Task3C_test.csv data
+I. Load data
 sets and required libraries (e.g., H2O).
-Note that we are going to use Task3C_labeled.csv and Task3C_unlabeled.csv for training the autoencoder.
-We are going to use Task3C_labeled.csv for training the classifier.
-Finally, we evaluate the trained classifier on the test Task3C_test.csv.

 II.
 Train an autoencoder with only one hidden layer and change the number of its neurons to: 20, 40, 60, 80, .., 500 (i.e. from 20 to 500 with a step